 I don’t need no stinken’ food, I has survival skills.

 It kills me when I see people on YouTube saying things like, “The more you know, the less you need.”
 I know enough to understand I want the best chance to get where I’m going.
 This is survival, not a macho game of manliness.

 Pack what you need for the mission at hand and don’t overload yourself.
-Over six years in the Army and dozens of missions, not once did anyone suggest putting a mission at risk while we hunt and forage for food.
+Over six years in the Army and dozens of missions not once did anyone suggests putting a mission at risk while we hunt and forage for food.
 Wow!